 - SIO Computing Committee Unified Laboratory Facilities Panel

 The UC San Diego Library collection in Oceanography, Earth and Marine Sciences, is one of the foremost collections in the world.
-To discover this collection, print and online resources, start at the Library’s website for Oceanography.
+To discover this collection, print and online resources, start at the Library’s website for Oceanography or On-site Library services.
 For assistance navigating the many resources & databases, locating relevant journal articles and reports for your research, contact the Scripps Institution of Oceanography liaison librarian, Amy Butros.
 You can request print publications that you discover in the Roger online catalog to be delivered from the Geisel Library to SIO.
 Simply fill out a waiver form to allow items to be checked out in your absence and send by email to UC San Diego Library’s Geisel Circulation or by campus mail to: 0175L.

 If you require diving for your research, you will need to be cleared for scientific diving by the Diving Safety Officer, Christian McDonald.
 Scientific diving courses are usually offered in June and September.